Last updated on October 28, 2022 by

 However, now ready-to-use precast-protein gels are available that can be used for several applications ranging from SDS-PAGE, isoelectric focusing (IEF), to non-denatured protein analysis.
 The precast gel is more convenient and consistent compared to the hand-cast gels.

 Moreover, to optimize protein resolution, shelf life, and run time of gel, they come in different buffer formulations, including Tris-acetate, Tricine Tris-glycine, Bis-Tris.
 The use of these precast gels also prevents researchers from touching acrylamide, which is a neurotoxin and carcinogen.

-What is Protein Gel Electrophoresis Used For?
+What Is Gel Electrophoresis of Proteins Used For?